 With the information gleaned from the network monitoring service, network managers can decide whether to increase capacity by installing more equipment, reconfigure the network to make better use of underutilized links, or implement traffic shaping to prioritize interactive connections.

-The network device monitor polls the network with the Simple Network Monitoring Protocol.
-This receives back responses from all devices on the network.
-In this case, everything is OK.
+The network device monitor polls the network with the Simple Network Monitoring Protocol, this receives responses from all devices on the network.
+In this case, everything is okay.
 However, the information returned by device agents provides all of the data needed to maintain the hardware inventory and network topology map.
 The reports also include traffic throughput information.

 If a device agent detects a problem with a component, it sends out a Trap message, which gets interpreted into an alert.
 Alerts are shown in the Site24x7 dashboard but you can set up the system to forward these warnings as notifications to technicians via voice message, SMS, email, or Slack message.